jberkenbilt/qpdf/manual/encryption.rst

   - ``V`` and ``R`` as described above

-  - ``O``, ``U``, ``OE``, ``UE``: values used by the algorithms that recover the encryption key from the user and owner password.
+  - ``O``, ``U``, ``OE``, ``UE``: values used by the algorithms that recover the encryption key from user and owner passwords.
 Which of these are defined and how they are used vary based on the value of ``R``.